-Alastair Reid is a poet, a prose chronicler, a translator, and a traveler.
+Alastair Reid (1926 -2014) was a poet, prose chronicler, translator, and traveler.
 Born in Scotland, he came to the United States in the early 1950s, began publishing his poems in The New Yorker in 1951, and for the next fifty-odd years was a traveling correspondent for that magazine.
-Having lived in both Spain and Latin America for long spells, he has been a constant translator of poetry from the Spanish language, in particular the work of Jorge Luis Borges and Pablo Neruda.
-He has published more than forty books, among them a wordbook for children, Ounce Dice Trice, with drawings by Ben Shahn.
-Most recently, in 2008, he published in the U.K. two career-spanning volumes, Outside In: Selected Prose and Inside Out: Selected Poetry and Translations.
-The substance of Supposing… e gleaned from the many children who have influenced him, to all of whom he owes and dedicates the text.
+Having lived in both Spain and Latin America for long spells, he was a constant translator of poetry from the Spanish language, in particular the work of Jorge Luis Borges and Pablo Neruda.
+He published more than forty books, among them two word books for children, Ounce Dice Trice, with drawings by Ben Shahn, and Supposing…, with drawings by Bob Gill, both available from The New York Review Children’s Collection.

 You Can Go Home Again